 That leftover amount shouldn’t all go to your grocery budget.

 A side note tip, don’t go out to eat at all this week.
 Just don’t.
-It’s a grocery budget killer and how many of the restaurants you are dining are using frozen food?!
+It’s a grocery budget killer, and how many of the restaurants you are dining in are using frozen food?!
 Think about it.
 Not worth the money when finances are already tight.

 Hold that cash next to you while you do step two.